craigerock/CMMI_4_SpiraTeam_Integration/README.md

 # CMMI_4_SpiraTeam_Integration
-This is a Process template for TFS 2017 that is compatible with SpiraTeam 5.3.x integration.
+This is a Process template for TFS 2017.2 that is compatible with SpiraTeam 5.3.x integration.
+These process templates will probably work with newer versions of TFS and SpiraTeam, with little or no changes.

 All the Microsoft Test processes have been removed.
 Instead this template serves to separate Developers from Testers by TFS permissions.
 Testers do their work on SpiraTeam mostly and Developers do all their work with TFS.
 More details later.
 If there are any questions, please create an issue.
 The ISO 62304 standard was kept in mind when editing this process template and the software development environment is a modified Waterfall in that we plan, then code, then test, then release.